 During the creative process, it is as if Mahler’s inner being was infused with the spirit of the great god Pan. vaulter describes Mahler’s demeanor when the composer played him the third for the first time he said it was a shattering experience to hear him play the third of the piano.
 His music made me feel I recognized him for the first time, his whole being seemed to breathe a mysterious affinity with the forces of nature.
 I had already guessed its depth, its elemental quality.
 Now, in the range of his creativity, I felt it directly.
 I saw him as pan light stream from him onto his work, and from his work on to him, the way in which Mahler seemed to have taken on the pan like characteristics during the creative process is contrast with what appeared to Ferdinand foon as a rebellious nature, thrust out of the sight of God, Pharaoh said, he’d looked like one who had questioned God, and had accordingly been cast out of the light and into the darkness, one whose crime was acknowledged, and who now sought with desperate urgency the way back to the loss paradise, seeking to reach God and the angels on the sounding bridge of music, which joins the present world with the hereafter model was also receptive to other aspects of Nietzsche’s philosophy.

-The metaphysical concept of eternal return that nature embraced and transformed into the eternity of the moment, also found a receptive soul in Mahler, all will return, life only has meaning through this certainty, said Mahler, for this reason, I have to live ethically in order to spare my returning soul some part of its journey, although, Alma claims that Mahler overtly rejected niches, Uber Mench as too aristocratic and thus potentially tyrannical niches influence was so strong that Mahler thought of subtitling the symphony, the Freud the surevision shaft, the gay science, after the title of one of nature’s works, although he later withdrew this reference for the published tradition, in the fourth movement of the symphony, Mahler set to music does under the Townsley and other dance song from the German philosopher’s masterpiece, also sprats Arthur’s stroke, part three, Mahler denied that the third has anything to do with the struggles of an individual, he preferred to emphasize its ground plan, as nature’s path of development, from stiff materiality to the greatest articulation of his own contemporaries such as Arnold Schoenberg and Bruno vaulter saw in the symphony a struggle between good and evil that provides an underlying theme for the entire work it is not at all unusual for composition, especially one of such enormous size and multifarious content to be attributed characteristics or philosophical undercurrents, far beyond the original intentions of the composer, whatever Mahler his initial inspiration and original conception, certain aspects of the third go far beyond them, if he can see part one, solely comprising the gigantic first movement, as a representation of the awakening of animate nature from the inanimate, as he frequently claims, why does the music he used for the ladder sounds so dark and ominous, anything but inert?
+The metaphysical concept of eternal return that nature embraced and transformed into the eternity of the moment, also found a receptive soul in Mahler, all will return, life only has meaning through this certainty, said Mahler, for this reason, I have to live ethically in order to spare my returning soul some part of its journey, although, Alma claims that Mahler overtly rejected Nietzsche, Uber Mench as too aristocratic and thus potentially tyrannical Nietzsche influence was so strong that Mahler thought of subtitling the symphony, the Freud the surevision shaft, the gay science, after the title of one of Nietzsche’s works, although he later withdrew this reference for the published tradition, in the fourth movement of the symphony, Mahler set to music does under the Townsley and other dance song from the German philosopher’s masterpiece, also sprats Arthur’s stroke, part three, Mahler denied that the third has anything to do with the struggles of an individual, he preferred to emphasize its ground plan, as Nietzsche’s path of development, from stiff materiality to the greatest articulation of his own contemporaries such as Arnold Schoenberg and Bruno vaulter saw in the symphony a struggle between good and evil that provides an underlying theme for the entire work it is not at all unusual for composition, especially one of such enormous size and multifarious content to be attributed characteristics or philosophical undercurrents, far beyond the original intentions of the composer, whatever Mahler his initial inspiration and original conception, certain aspects of the third go far beyond them, if he can see part one, solely comprising the gigantic first movement, as a representation of the awakening of animate nature from the inanimate, as he frequently claims, why does the music he used for the ladder sounds so dark and ominous, anything but inert?
 And why does he set this music as a funeral dirge?
 Moreover, why does he referred back to this morose, sometimes terrifying subject, long after representations of animate life are achieved in the subsequent movements?
 Mama’s inanimate nature is surely not just lifeless, but life-threatening, or characterization philosophically implicit in the very nature of the simple it represents the antithesis of being whose progressive development is laid out so neatly in its structure.